Klaus-Peter Creter

-Klaus-Peter Creter (born 8 April 1943) is a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.
+Klaus-Peter Creter (8 April 1943 – 18 October 2025) was a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.

 Life

 Creter joined the GDR CDU in 1972, where he was local chairman, later deputy district chairman and from 1989 on district chairman in the city of Gera.
 In 1990, he was elected to the last Volkskammer, after which he was a member of the Bundestag for three months.